kaiwaehner/tensorflow-serving-java-grpc-kafka-streams/README.md

 - Simple integration with existing technologies and organizational processes
 - Easier to understand if you come from non-streaming world
 - Later migration to real streaming is also possible
+- Model management built-in for different models and versioning

 **Cons:**
 - Worse latency as remote call instead of local inference